kubernetes/website/content/en/docs/concepts/workloads/pods/user-namespaces.md

 * CRI-O: version 1.25 (and later) supports user namespaces for containers.

-Please note that containerd v1.7 supports user namespaces for containers, compatible with Kubernetes {{< skew currentPatchVersion >}}.
-It should not be used with Kubernetes 1.27 (and later).
+Please note that containerd v1.7 (and later) supports user namespaces for containers, Kubernetes {{< skew currentPatchVersion >}} introduced support for user namespaces in container runtimes.
+It should be used with Kubernetes 1.27 (and later).

 Support for this in [cri-dockerd is not planned][CRI-dockerd-issue] yet.